Can I freeze my credit card?

 How to freeze your credit card

-Is it bad to freeze my credit card?
+Is it bad to freeze your credit card?

-When can I use my credit card again after it’s been frozen?
+When can you use your card again after it’s been frozen?

 Disclaimer: All information and links are correct at the time of publishing.